Is Cape Town Safe for Tourists?

 For tourists, we highly recommend joining a guided hike led by a reputable guide.
 The mountains can be perilous, and what may seem like a picturesque day from the city can swiftly transform into a bone-chilling windstorm atop Table Mountain.

-Ensure you always have ample hydration, nourishment, and a cozy jacket when embarking on a hike.
+Ensure you always have ample hydration, nourishment, and a cosy jacket when embarking on a hike.

 Informal Settlements